 Market Systems Participation Report

 The Market Systems Participation report displays information regarding each state’s frequency, completeness and accuracy of data submissions to the NAIC’s Market Systems.
 The report reflects information by year, for a 5 year period.
 A report of the number of Market Analysis Level 1 Reviews (MARS) by line of business for the current year is also included.
+This report is located in the Utilities section of I-Site.

 Regulatory Information Retrieval System (RIRS) Summary¾Firms and Individuals Report